Charles Deering Memorial Library

 If you have any further questions or concerns, please reach out to library@northwestern.edu .

-Deering Library will be closed after commencement in June, 2024.
-It is expected to re-open in September, 2025.
+Deering Library is expected to re-open in September, 2025.

 What part of the library is closed?

-All of Deering Library will be closed, including the west-facing Deering Library entrance and the doors to Deering Level 1 and Deering Level 3 which connect to University Library.
+All of Deering Library is closed, including the west-facing Deering Library entrance and the doors to Deering Level 1 and Deering Level 3 which connect to University Library.

 University Library will remain open during regular business hours.
 The materials from the book drop in front of Deering Library will be retrieved.